witheve/eve-experiments/readme.md

 ## Disclaimer

 The projects in this archive are experimental.
-As such, they are incomplete, undocuments, untested, and unstable.
+As such, they are incomplete, undocumented, untested, and unstable.
 Do not use them for any critical projects.

 Furthermore, as this repository is an archive; we will not be fixing any issues or accepting any pull requests.
 We also won't be supporting any of the projects here.